DiLiubarets/quartz_blog/content/posts/Excel/Alen DumpData Demand.md

 Sub ListAllSlicerCaches()
     Dim slicerCache As SlicerCache
     Dim msg As String

-    ' Loop through all slicer caches in the workbook For Each slicerCache In ThisWorkbook.SlicerCaches
+    For Each slicerCache In ThisWorkbook.SlicerCaches
         msg = msg & slicerCache.Name & vbNewLine
     Next slicerCache

-    ' Display the slicer cache names
     If msg = "" Then
         MsgBox "No slicers found in this workbook.", vbExclamation Else